Hari24-01/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 <!-- PROBLEM STATEMENT -->
 ### PROBLEM STATEMENT:
-The aim of this project is to create a Streamlit application with a visualisation dashboard that provides interactive and visually appealing insights on the Phonepe pulse Github repository.
+The aim of the project is to develop a Streamlit application that permits users to input business card photos, extract essential information with easyOCR, and display it in an interactive user interface.

 <!-- PLATFORMS USED -->
 ### PLATFORMS USED: